Flaviolsantos/Cisco-Packet-Tracer/Project-Physical-Equipement/ReadME.md

-This Project was first made in planed in PT (Cisco Packet Tracer) and then made in Hardware equiment
+This Project was first  planed in Cisco Packet Tracer and then made in Hardware equiment